volatiletech/sqlboiler/README.md

       --no-tests              Disable generated go test files
 ```

 Follow the steps below to do some basic model generation.
-Once we've generated
+Once you've generated
-our models, we can run the compatibility tests which will exercise the entirety
+your models, you can run the compatibility tests which will exercise the entirety
 of the generated code.
-This way we can ensure that our database is compatible
+This way you can ensure that your database is compatible
 with SQLBoiler.
 If you find there are some failing tests, please check the
 [Diagnosing Problems](#diagnosing-problems) section.